jjmen98/Software-Engineering-Spring-2024/README.md

 >python3 main.py

 ### Player Entry:
-- To add a player, input their unique player ID, a codename, and their associated equipment ID.
+- To add a player, input their unique player ID and hit Enter or click the add player button
-- Click the Save button corresponding to the player's team.
-- If the player ID is recognized, their codename will be updated from the database; otherwise, a new entry will be created.
+- If the player ID is recognized, their codename will be updated from the database; otherwise, you will be asked to input a codename and hit Enter or click the add player button.
+- Then enter the equipment ID and hit enter or click the add player button
-- To clear player entries, either click "Delete Game" or press F12.
+- To clear player entries, either click "Delete Game"

 ### Starting the Game:
-- Once all players and their details are entered, click "Start Game" or press F5.
+- Once all players and their details are entered, click "Start Game"
 - This will initiate a 30-second countdown before transitioning to the Game Action screen.

 ### Game Action:
-- This screen displays player codenames and their scores for the ongoing game.
+- This screen displays player codenames and their scores for the ongoing game, as well as Play-by-Play event list.
+- The game will play out for 6 minutes, after which a button at the bottom of the screen will appear to return to player entry.

 ## Known Issues

-There is a rouge QLayout error when displaying the Game Action screen, although it does not currently affect the functionality of the program.

-After the Game Action screen appears, you currently must restart the program to go back to the Player Entry screen.

-## Future Changes

-1. Input Players one at a time
-2. Add Realtime Game Updates Funtionality to Game Action Screen
-4. Update Backend to handle Score & Hit tracking
+The process handling the flashing of the highest team's score causes an error when returning to player entry causing a crash.
+A full game can still be played, however program must still be restarted.
+This is caused by a PyQt6 problem occurring when updating a widget's stylesheet when it's not being displayed.
+This is a deep error that we could not fix before the deadline of this project.